How to Do Animal Rights - And Win the War on Animals

 What are Animal Rights?

 Animal rights are the rights of animals to be protected from human use and abuse and can take moral, legal and practical forms.
 People who support animal rights believe that animals are not ours to use as we wish for whatever purpose, be it for food, clothing, experimentation or entertainment.
 Animal rights supporters also believe that we should consider the best interests of animals regardless of the usage value they may have for us.
-But what are animal rights specifically, how do animal rights compare with human rights, and should animals have rights?

 Background to Animal Rights

 Alternatively, human rights might be neither natural nor universal.
 You could argue that rights are only what people are willing to confer as they see fit on others, being the granting of particular benefits by people to people.
-The generally held modern view of human rights is that they are:

 • Natural - rulers do not invent them.